 Manus framed by Phnom Bok and it’s lake

-We crossed the empty but still green moat to a central mound and three laterite towers with a looted lintel over a door way.
+We crossed the empty but still green moat to a central mound and three laterite towers with a looted lintel over the doorway.

-Apparently the moat wasn’t completely empty, Loklak found a muddy wallow and ran out the same colour as a wet water buffalo then rolled in the sand and became a fantastical creature out of an Angkorian legend.
+Apparently the moat wasn’t completely empty.
+Loklak had found a muddy wallow and ran out the same colour as a wet water buffalo then rolled in the sand and became a fantastical demon from an Angkorian legend.

-Sticky rice wrapped in banana leaves and sugar palm juice at the little market.
-Manus knew the sugar palm join seller, they’d been in a movie together.
+Sticky rice wrapped in banana leaves from the little market and sugar palm juice from the man with the wet jeans, Manus knew him.
+They’d been in a movie together.
 I’m waiting for it to make the multiplex in Phnom Penh.